Did your favourite Irish boy names make the list? See where it ranked on our definitive list of Gaelic Irish boy names and their meanings!

 Did your name make the list?
 Not to fear if not.
 Names of Irish descent seem to be causing endless fascination for many parents all over the world.
 In essence, it’s only a matter of time until they get through them all!

-Check out our list of the top Gaelic Irish girl names here.
+Check out our list of the top Gaelic Irish baby names for girls here.